game-admin/game/README.md

-# GAME is indeted to be a platform on which employess can
+# GAME - Gamificated ARZ Member Education
-improve their programming knowladge with little games, quizzes or competitions.
+GAME is indeted to be a platform on which employess can improve their programming knowladge with little games, quizzes or competitions.